authelia/authelia/docs/content/en/configuration/identity-providers/open-id-connect.md

 The algorithm used to sign the userinfo endpoint responses.
 This can either be `none` or `RS256`.

+`none` will send the response with content type 'application/json'; `RS256` will send the response with content type 'application/jwt'

 ## Integration

 To integrate Authelia's [OpenID Connect] implementation with a relying party please see the